ananduremanan/svelte-component-library/README.md

-# GBS Svelte Blocks(Beta)(🎉 0.0.33-Beta is Live Now)
+# GBS Svelte Blocks(Beta)(🎉 0.0.33 is Live Now)

 Svelte Version of GBS Building Block.
 Version (0.0.33-1-Beta).

 ### Whats New

 - Bug Fixes and improvements.
-- Removed bits-ui dependency from datepicker(Date Picker is in development and not recommended to use until become stable)
+- Removed bits-ui dependency from datepicker(Date Picker is in development and not recommended to use until become stable).
+- Dark Mode Support For Grid.

 ### Installation